-The Hawaii Tax Credit for Research Activities (HRS §235-110.91) incentivizes qualified high technology businesses (QHTBs) to invest in innovative research conducted within the state, offering a refundable credit against Hawaii income tax, certified by the Department of Business, Economic Development, and Tourism (DBEDT) and claimed with the Department of Taxation.
+The Hawaii R&D Tax Credit for Research Activities (HRS §235-110.91) incentivizes qualified high technology businesses (QHTBs) to invest in innovative research conducted within the state, offering a refundable credit against Hawaii income tax, certified by the Department of Business, Economic Development, and Tourism (DBEDT) and claimed with the Department of Taxation.
 Updated in 2024 by Act 139 (from SB 2497), the credit aligns closely with federal provisions under IRC §41, including the base amount calculation, and supports key sectors like biotechnology, software development, and ocean sciences through 2029.

 Eligibility centers on QHTB status, requiring businesses to perform qualified research activities (QRAs) in Hawaii that meet or exceed federal IRC §41 standards, expanded to include state-specific high-tech fields.
 Certification from DBEDT is mandatory.